githelsui/save-the-trees-initiative/README.md

-# Save The Trees Initiative (Project)
+# Save The Trees Initiative (Google CSSI Project)

-files saved currently in this project are taken from meme generator lab (use code for reference) you can edit over these files to fit the needs of our project
+## Instructions:
+Plant a tree in real life and record your progress here on the map.
+Compare who's planted the most trees on the leaderboard!